SergeyBel/phpinvariant/README.md

 # PhpInvariant
 PhpInvariant is a property-based testing framework for php
-It runs your code on customized random data and checks predefined invariants.
-Looks like [QuickCheck](https://hackage.haskell.org/package/QuickCheck)
+It runs your code on customized random data and checks predefined invariants (similar to [QuickCheck](https://hackage.haskell.org/package/QuickCheck))

 # Installation